 Keep in mind that members of the Research Ethics Board (REB) review your Form 1 application.
 Please make sure your application is complete and that you explain your proposed research in detail and in non-technical language.
 The process is much like a peer –review process for grant applications and manuscripts, etc. If your application is incomplete or lacks sufficient detail, it will need to be returned to the research team, the ethics review process for your proposal will be delayed until materials and information are received.
 REB reviewers can only be sent complete proposals.

 Complete applications receive an initial acknowledgment of receipt from the Research Ethics Officer, followed by a note from the REB Chair within 6-8 weeks after submission, sometimes within a shorter time-frame.
 Usually the REB Chair will have questions for you.
 A prompt and thorough response from you to the REB Chair enables the review process to continue.
 Please submit all materials in PDF format without the use of compressed folders.
 This ensures proper accessibilty and visibiliy, as the materials would appear to research participants, and avoid delay in the review process.

 Student research: If the proposed research involves a student research (e.g., thesis, directed study), the faculty supervisor must submit the application (and subsequent continuing review requests) to the REB.
 The REB Chair will communicate directly with the faculty supervisor (students can be copied on all communication).
 All subsequent communication must also arrive to the REB directly from the faculty supervisor.

 The REB Office can walk you through this process and help you with your application.
 The REB Office can also review your draft application to identify potential difficulties that could be easily fixed before it is submitted to the REB (saving you time!).

-Please visit or contact the Research Ethics Officer to book a consultation at firstname.lastname@example.org, office hours are Tuesdays/Thursdays 10 am to 12 pm.
+Please contact the Research Ethics Officer to book a consultation at firstname.lastname@example.org, office hours are Tuesdays/Thursdays 10 am to 12 pm.

 Please ensure that the most up-to-date versions of the request forms are submitted for research ethics review from the below options: